The Awakening

 Your learn that principles such as honesty and integrity are not the

-outdated ideals of a bygone era but the mortar that holds together the
+outdated ideals of a bygone era but the mortar

 foundation upon which you must build a life.